 - Preheat the oven to 425Fahrenheit.

-- In a large bowl, toss the squash and onion with the olive oil, garlic, and herbs.
+- In a large bowl, toss the squash and onion with the olive oil, garlic, salt and herbs.

 - Spread the mixture onto a large, rimmed baking sheet.